tytydraco/yessleep/out/The_voices_wont_stop_calling_me_and_I_cant_escape_them_Part_1.md

 Then, one night, I heard whispering.

-I live alone.
-I don’t own a TV, and my upstairs neighbor works the early shift—by the time I get home, his apartment is dead silent.
+I live alone, and my upstairs neighbor works the early shift—by the time I get home, his apartment is dead silent.
 But as I lay in bed, staring at the ceiling, I heard it.
 Soft, almost like breathing.
 A voice, just on the edge of understanding, murmuring from the dark corner of my room.
 I held my breath, trying to convince myself I was imagining it.

 Then it said my name.